stellarwp/telemetry/README.md

 }
 ```

-Using a custom hook prefix provides the ability to uniquely filter modal functionality for your plugin's specific instance of the library.
+Using a custom hook prefix provides the ability to uniquely filter functionality of your plugin's specific instance of the library.

 ## Opt-In Modal Usage